gabrielomelo/algorithms/README.md

 Author: Gabriel Melo.
 License: GPL v3.

-This repository contains a series of algorithms, most of it implemented in C++.
+This repository contains a series of algorithms, most of it implemented in C++ and Python 3.
 Feel free to use, but read the license before.

 ## Repository Structure